ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference.md

 Returns `Float64`.
 When `n <= 1`, returns `+∞`.

+!!! note "Note"
-Function uses numerically unstable algorithm.
+    This function uses numerically unstable algorithm.
 If you need [numerical stability](https://en.wikipedia.org/wiki/Numerical_stability) in calculations, use the `varSampStable` function.
 It works slower, but provides lower computational error.

 ## varPop(x) {#varpopx}